The Ultimate Guide to customizing the WooCommerce Shop Page in 2022

 Introduction

-That’s where the Storefront Blocks and WooCommerce Blocks plugins come in.
-In this tutorial, we’ll use the WordPress Block Editor to build a brand new WooCommerce Shop Page, so your store will stand out from the crowd, you won’t need a page builder, and your website will load lightning fast.
+By the end of this post, you’ll learn how to use the WordPress Block Editor to build a brand new WooCommerce Shop Page, so your store will stand out from the crowd, and you won’t need a page builder, so your website will load lightning fast.

 You’ll be able to change the design, choose which products and categories to show, and add any content you like, so your brand is better reflected, and you’ll get more sales.